ihsanfullstack/ucdproject/README.md

 On further retrospect I would have liked to have built a modal feature or similar which would serve the user with upcoming show dates.
 I would have liked to included this on the pages that weren't the upcominggigs page, so as to allow them to explore other dates without navigating to the upcoming show page.

+I'd also like to have the background image across the site moving and changing dymanically from a carousel in the background or similar, or even fading in and out.

 ### Technologies Used

 Bootstrap, used to style everything, minimal CSS used (embedded) - https://getbootstrap.com/